top of page

 Sanding A Piece Of Wood Found On A Fly Tip In Codnor To Create A Base For The Vessel, Continuing The Approach Of Working With What Is Given & Bringing Care & Value To The Discarded

 What feels important is that this piece was not the intended outcome.
-At one stage, Derbyshire Supergirl felt like the right response.
+At one stage, a self-reflective questionnaire felt like the right response, then the Derbyshire Supergirl.
 There was spirit in the agents.
 Humour, sass, courage and a kind of everyday power.
-Some of that still feels true.
+(Some of that still feels true in the vessel.)
 But through testing, first with Bonnie and then again at the exhibition, it became clear that this was not the whole truth.

-It risked elevating the figure of the agent into something heroic or exceptional, when what had become most meaningful was something more open, more ordinary, and in many ways more radical.
+Derbyshire Supergirl risked elevating the figure of the agent to something heroic or exceptional, when what had become most meaningful was something more open, more ordinary, and, in many ways, more radical.
 The point was not that only certain people could do this work, but that anyone can become a Creative Agent when they notice, listen, respond and begin to act within the life of their own community.

 Alongside this sat another tension, the expectation to arrive at a resolved outcome within a defined timeframe.
 To produce something coherent, legible and professionally acceptable.
 But community work does not adhere to fixed timelines, and understanding does not always arrive when expected.